How Do You Spell Fighted

 The Correct Spelling: "Fought"

 The correct past tense of "fight" is undeniably fought.
-There's no grammatical or historical basis for "fighted."
-Using "fighted" demonstrates a misunderstanding of irregular verb conjugation and will likely appear incorrect in formal writing and communication.
+Practically speaking, there's no grammatical or historical basis for "fighted. " Using "fighted" demonstrates a misunderstanding of irregular verb conjugation and will likely appear incorrect in formal writing and communication.

 Remember these forms of the verb "fight":